Erikabuckley/CardGameProject/README.md

 ---

 ## Features
+- ### Card game mechanics
+  Deals cards to players, plays game and outputs resuplts to files.

 - ### Multi-threading
-  As the specification requires draw and discard to count as one atomic action, threading has been implemented.
-Actions may be performed in parallel, making the application faster and more efficient.
+  As the specification requires we used threading to perform actions in parralel.
+  -  Draw and discard to count as one atomic action
+  -  Multi-threading has been implemented to carry out main game loop
-- ### Thread-safe classes
+  - Thread-safe  classes
-  Multiple threads will need to access data (i.e. a deck being drawn from and discarded to) so ensuring correct function during simultaneous execution is necessary.
-Our code implements synchronisation to achieve this.
-    - Thread-safe Card class
-    - Thread-safe Player class
-    - Thread-safe CardDeck (FIFO) class
+  - Syncronized methods

-- ### Error handling
+- ### JUnit 4 test suite
+  Implements JUnit 4 testing to ensure that code works as expected and meets the assement criterea.

 ---